orion3dgames/myExpenses/README.md

 A demo app using Firebase and Ionic to create a sharing roomies expense app.

-You can view a demo  here : [WEB DEMO]:
+You can view a demo  here : [WEB DEMO]

 I'm sharing this project because there is a lack of finished open source app using IONIC.